Frontenac, Minnesota: History

 James Wells established a trading post in the location that would become Frontenac before 1850.
 He dealt mostly with Native Americans until the railroad was built in the early 1870s.
-In 1854, the Garrard brothers came upon the area during a hunting trip and bought large tracts of land.
+In 1854, brothers Israel and Lewis Garrard came upon the area during a hunting trip and bought large tracts of land.
 By 1857, the community was permanently established with the name of Westervelt in 1855 to honor the then postmaster, Evert V. Westervelt.

-The name was changed to Frontenac in 1860 by the Garrard brothers after Frenchman, Louis de Buade de Frontenac, who was born in 1622.
-He was the French colonial governor of Canada in 1672–82 and 1689–98.
-He died in Quebec, Canada on November 28, 1698.
-There is not a record of him actually traveling to the Mississippi River.
+The name was changed to Frontenac in 1860 by the Garrard brothers after Louis de Buade de Frontenac, the French colonial governor of Canada in 1672–82 and 1689–98.
+There is no record of him actually traveling to the Mississippi River.

-Frontenac housed a station of the Chicago, Milwaukee, St. Paul and Pacific Railroad and the picturesque scenery soon began attracting wealthy residents.
+The picturesque scenery soon began attracting wealthy residents.
 It became a community of summer homes with lakeside views.
+Several hotels were established, including the Lakeside Hotel in 1867.
+These hotels contributed to Frontenac's reputation as a resort town during the later 19th century.

-The railway line outside the community ran from north to south, connected the remote area with larger cities, but it was far enough away from the bluffs not to detract from the vacation destination.
-There are actually two communities that comprise Frontenac.
-The railway line attracted some residents, while the bluffs attracted others.
-The houses along the railway line, and later the highway, became known as Frontenac Station while the bluff residences are called Old Frontenac.
+During the 1870s, a Chicago, Milwaukee, St. Paul and Pacific Railroad line to Frontenac was established; however, as the founders would not sell land to the railway company, the line was established some distance away from town.
+The railway ran from north to south and connected the remote area to larger cities, but it was far enough away from the bluffs not to detract from the vacation destination.
+A new community sprang up around the railway station, and later the highway, called Frontenac Station; the original townsite was then dubbed Old Frontenac.
 Both are in Florence Township and are listed as one location in the U.S. Census.